 Therefore, the degree of authority is highest at the top level, and its degree keeps on decreasing the levels of the organization.
-That means only a person at the top level can give orders to the people at a low level and can compel them to perform tasks given to them, and a person at lower level can’t give orders to the people at the top or his peers.
+That means only a person at the top level can give orders to the people at a low level and can compel them to perform tasks given to them, and a person at a lower level can’t give orders to the people at the top of his peers.

-Authority can be of two types such as official authority (where authority is given to a person by the organization he works for), and other is a personal authority (where authority is given to a person because of his ability to influence people in the organization.
+Authority can be of two types such as official authority (where authority is given to a person by the organization he works for), and other is personal authority (where authority is given to a person because of his ability to influence people in the organization.

 What is the Responsibility?